 Kawésqar National Park covers an immense swath of Chile's western Patagonian archipelago.
-Populated with low mountain-like islands and islets among a myriad of channels and fjords, its landscapes are a mosaic of forests, glaciers, lakes and wetlands.
+Populated with low mountain-like islands and islets among a myriad of channels and fjords, its landscapes are a mosaic of forests, glaciers, lakes, and wetlands.

 Kawésqar National Park

-Geological landmarks include the mountainous peninsula of Cordillera Sarmiento and Isla Riesco, one of the largest islands in Chile.
+Geological landmarks include the mountainous peninsula of the Cordillera Sarmiento and Isla Riesco, one of the largest islands in Chile.

-Kawésqar National Park stems from an agreement signed between the Chilean government and Tompkins Conservation in March 2017.
+Kawésqar National Park stems from an agreement signed between the Chilean government and Tompkins Conservation in 2018.
 It establishes the creation of five new national parks:

 Kawésqar National Park (an extension of the Alacalufes National Reserve)

-and the extension of three others:
+And the extension of three others:

 Route of Parks